 Gregg Whelan: Yeah, I was thinking about this – and thanks for sending those questions through Jonathan, it was really useful.
-When I read the questions I was sort of thinking through about it, and actually, I think - I haven't thought about it this way for a while, but this is the most pragmatic way - is that it was sort of the beginnings of, so you had to make a piece, you know you had to make this final assessment piece, and it felt like a second part.
-The third year seemed to have 2 big projects in it, along with the dissertation.
-But the first thing was this, it was called a ‘public project’, I think, was it still called public project, Gary?
+When I read the questions I was thinking about it, and actually, I think - I haven't thought about it this way for a while, but this is the most pragmatic way.
+You had to make a piece, you know you had to make this final assessment piece, and it felt like a second part.
+The third year [at Dartington] seemed to have 2 big projects in it, along with the dissertation.
+But the first thing was this ‘public project’.
+Its legacy was when the degree was 4 years, and you’d go off for most of the year and do something in some public or professional/semi-professional setting.
+And then it shrank to a module by the time Gary and I were there.
+I’d done this project back in the village in Leicestershire where I’d grown up, which was also a completely pragmatic choice, because it was free to go there.

-Gary Winters: Yeah.

-Gregg Whelan: And you went off - its legacy was when the degree was 4 years, and you sort of go off for most of the year and do something, some public or sort of professional semi-professional setting.
-And then then it shrank to a sort of module by the time Gary and I were there.
-But I’d done this thing which was like sort of using – I’d done this project, I'd gone back to the village in Leicestershire where I’d grown up, which was also completely pragmatic, because it was free to go there.
 Gary did something much more interesting and travelled.
-But that's actually part of it as well, because Gary did this big journey for his, and moved right around the sort of coast of the country - I’ll let Gary talk about that.
-But I went home and I started reading – there’d been this history, this small press history published on the village that I'd grown up in and I’d gone back there with the intention of sort of – oh, that was it, yeah!
-I’d approached the author of that history, and asked if I could add a chapter which would be sort of, you know [laughs] - and it wasn't to be printed.
-It was like, I’d give it to him at the end of the project, and it would be our sort of family history within the village or my childhood – but I didn’t, part of that work actually was a sort of critical bit around sort of place based, spatial, theory, arts, practice, philosophy, critical thinking, literature, etc., and looking at sort of contemporary ethnography, anthropology, cultural geography, and all of the frameworks that you know, that a good third year Dartington student might engage with critically to enable or, one could argue, inhibit the making of something.
-Because I was quite aware that, you know, that it was rather interesting just to go back and write about you know, who cares about my experience of that particular place, and all of those things of who gets to - you know those earlier, those moves into contemporary ethnography, at least, around who gets to say all this stuff in the third or first person about a place, or about a people, or about a history etc. So I was looking, I was trying to construct a way of doing that.
+But that's actually part of it as well, because Gary did this big journey for his, and moved right around the coast of the country - I’ll let Gary talk about that.
+But I went home and I started reading – there’d been this small press history published on the village that I'd grown up in and I’d gone back there and I’d approached the author of that history and asked if I could add a chapter which would be you know [laughs] - it wasn't to be printed.
+I’d give it to him at the end of the project, and it would be our family history within the village or my childhood – but part of that work was a critical bit around place-based, spatial theory, arts practice, philosophy, critical thinking, literature, etc., looking at contemporary ethnography, anthropology, cultural geography, and all of the frameworks that a good third year Dartington student might engage with critically to enable or, one could argue, inhibit the making of something.
+Because I was quite aware that it was rather interesting just to go back and write about you know, who cares about my experience of that particular place, and all of those things of who gets to say all this stuff in the third or first person about a place, or about a people, or about a history etc - those earlier moves into contemporary ethnography.
+So I was trying to construct a way of doing that.